mikhail-tsennykh/MvcCheckBoxList/README.md

            x => x.Quotation.Tests   // selected data (list of selected 'Tests' in our case),
                                     // must be of same data type as source data or set to 'NULL' )

-// OR creating strongly typed list for particular property
+OR creating strongly typed list for particular property:

     @Html.CheckBoxListFor(x => x.Quotation,         // each checkbox name will be 'Quotation'.
 It can be set to any
                                                     // property in your view model and its name will be used as
                                                     // a NAME of each checkbox in the list